 If you roll a boulder down on others,

+it will crush you instead.
 28 A lying tongue hates its victims,

 and flattering words cause ruin.